mgrgic1/-49900-Server-Backend/README.md

 - Right click on CoinDB (the main database) and click restore

-- At the bottom right of the window, choose the format as "sql".
+- At the bottom right of the popup window, choose the format as "sql".
 Then click the three dots next to Filename.
+Another popup window will come up

 - Navigate to wherever you have the dump.sql file stored.
 When you find it, click on it and press "Select" on the bottom right corner.